absmach/magistrala/docs/dev-guide.md

 > N.B.
 Mainflux creates `FROM scratch` docker containers which are compact and small in size.

 > N.B.
 The `things-db` and `users-db` containers are built from a vanilla PostgreSQL docker image downloaded from docker hub which does not persist the data when these containers are rebuilt.
 Thus, __rebuilding of all docker containers with `make dockers` or rebuilding the `things-db` and `users-db` containers separately with `make docker_things-db` and `make docker_users-db` respectively, will cause data loss.
 All your users, things, channels and connections between them will be lost!__ As we use this setup only for development, we don't guarantee any permanent data persistence.
-If you need to retain the data between the container rebuilds you can attach volume to the `things-db` and `users-db` containers.
-Check the official docs on how to use volumes [here](https://docs.docker.com/storage/volumes/) and [here](https://docs.docker.com/compose/compose-file/#volumes).
-For examples on how to add persistent volumes check the [Overriding the default docker-compose configuration](#overriding-the-default-docker-compose-configuration) section.
+If you want to update your Mainflux dockerized installation and want to keep your data, use `make spv=true cleandocker` to clean the containers and images and keep the data and then `make run` to update the images and the containers.
+Check the [Cleaning up your dockerized Mainflux setup](#cleaning-up-your-dockerized-mainflux-setup) section for details.
+Please note that this kind of updating might not work if there are database changes.

 #### Building Docker images for development